Psych Mental Health Nurse Practitioner

 Students in this program can complete the DNP degree in three years and become licensed as a PMHNP.
 A practice-focused curriculum will support the career trajectory for those pursuing expert clinical practice and leadership as a Psychiatric Mental Health Nurse Practitioner.

-- Development of therapeutic relationships as a basis for assessment and provision of evidence-based interventions to individuals across the life span.
+- Develop therapeutic relationships as a basis for the provision of mental health care across the lifespan